Student Services - Attendance

 - NINE (9) unexcused absences warrant a 3rd letter.

-- Three (3) long tardies are considered an absence (arriving to school 30 minutes late or more).
-In addition, three (3) occurrences of students leaving early (students leaving school early 30 minutes or more) are also considered an absence.
+- Three (3) long tardies are considered an absence (arriving at school 30 minutes late or more).
+In addition, three (3) occurrences of students leaving early (students leaving school 30 minutes early or more) are also considered an absence.